 Chickens, Mud and a Quick Getaway

 For our second time around, Tambo served up a truly unforgettable evening, and not just because of the rain.
-We rolled into town just in time for the famous Chicken Races, where feathery competitors strutted their stuff (with a little encouragement) on the race track.
+We rolled into town just in time for the famous Chicken Races, where feathery competitors strutted their stuff (with a bit of encouragement) on the race track.
 Despite the weather bucketing down, spirits were high, and all proceeds went to the Royal Flying Doctor Service, which made the soggy spectacle even better.
 There’s something charmingly chaotic about cheering for chickens in the rain.

 Unfortunately, we picked the same night as every family travelling for the school holidays in Queensland.
 The town was bursting at the seams with hyperactive kids on school holiday excursions to Longreach and Winton.
 After one noisy night, we decided it was time to hit the road again.